stefankeys/OtakingHugo/content/anime/gundam-x.md

 The message of Gundam X is anti-elitist and anti-ideological one.
 To the extent that we can draw parallels to real life from the theme of Newtypes as presented in Gundam X, it seems that Newtypes are stand-ins for extreme ideologues who hope to bring a new age for humanity but really just end up being pawns to those who want power, and tools to bring suffering to everyone.

-The Newtype message of Gundam X thus is this, "there are no Newtypes," there is no elite special group of people who will single-handedly push humanity to the next stage but history is something that we must build together and by ourselves.
+The Newtype message of Gundam X thus is this, "there are no Newtypes," there is no elite special group of people who will single-handedly push humanity to the next stypee but history is something that we must build together and by ourselves.
 Thinking otherwise might lead to the destruction of the human race.

 There is also the message that grievances of the past generations should be let go, so that the new generation can live and prosper peacefully.
 Alas, this message is lost to today's youth.
 They may either worship or loathe the past but either way they are spellbound by it.